lisp-rbi/sfq/sfq/README.md

  InputSize X CompressedSize

-## CLI Testing
+## CLI Integration Testing

-testing was done utilizing all possible combination of options (limited in -f [i figured it it works for bordering cases it should work for all])
+Testing was done by utilizing all possible combination of options (limited in -f [I figured if it works for bordering cases it should work for all cases as well]).
+At the moment there are 144 implemented tests and counting (this does not include in-library tests)